jonassiebler/chatmate/internal/assets/mates/Chatmate - Create Chatmate.chatmode.md

 #### For New Chatmate Creation:
 - **Execute safety prompts** (MANDATORY FIRST STEP):
   - Ask: "This chatmate will be published to the official ChatMate repository for the entire community.
 Are you sure you want to proceed?"
-  - Ask: "Should this chatmate use the 'Chatmate:' prefix to avoid conflicts with existing community modes, or do you prefer a custom name?"
+  - Ask: "Should this chatmate use the 'Chatmate -' prefix to avoid conflicts with existing community modes, or do you prefer a custom name?"
   - **Wait for user responses** before continuing
 - **Gather detailed requirements** from user description
 - **Ask clarifying questions** about functionality, tools needed, and use cases